runekn/rkn_configio/README.md

 ## Updates

+* 1.5.3: Fix "Rename" and "Save As" actions.
+Fix multiple issues with custom auto-presets in creative start.
 * 1.5.2: Move settings to uidata, meaning they are no longer tied to save and new loader is reenabled in creative start menu.
 Added Russian translation by Alex5Not.
 * 1.5.1: Support localization of ship purpose filters.
 * 1.5.0: Fix loader being enabled in creative start when no game is loaded.
 Add compatibility with "Store existing loadout" by Mycu.